CBG-Centrum-voor-familiegeschiedenis/PiCo/examples/abe-bos/README.md

 This example contains several sources with data about and around one person.
 They refer to the same person, ie. the PersonReconstruction.

 ## Overview
-* Use prov, pnv and schema.
+* Use schema, prov, pnv and bio.
 * CBG addition would be the relevant basic classes, "named individuals" and properties.

 ### Terms from examples (https://data.cbg.nl/pico-terms#)